A guide to HMRC Simple Assessment and paying your tax bill

 Maintaining records for Simple Assessment

-Although you are not required to keep specific records if you are moved into Simple Assessment, it is good practice to maintain records and receipts for any relevant income or expenditure.
+Even if you are within Simple Assessment, you should retain records of your income and relevant documents.
+It is good practice to keep supporting records and receipts for any income or expenditure.

 The records could prove useful if you find errors in HMRC’s calculations or if you require evidence in the event of an HMRC investigation into your tax affairs.

 Under traditional tax return rules, you must keep your records for at least 5 years after the 31st January submission deadline of the relevant tax year.
-For example, if you submitted your 2019 to 2020 tax return online by 31st January 2021, you must keep your records until at least the end of January 2026.
+For example, records for a tax return submitted by 31 January following the end of the tax year should generally be kept for at least five years from that deadline.

 Support from Accounts and Legal